Heavy Vehicle Industry

 To reduce the risks associated with the use of these vehicles, conditions of operation may be imposed on their operation.

-General conditions of operation are included in the excess mass and excess dimension guidelines link above; conditions of operation for specific operations are issued with excess mass permits and Letters of No Objection (LONO).
+General conditions of operation are included in the excess mass and excess dimension guidelines link above; conditions of operation for specific operations are issued with excess mass and dimension permits.

 It is the vehicle operator's responsibility to ensure compliance with current conditions of operation.

 To ensure operators meet the responsibility, a Conditions of Operation Database for the state-controlled road network has been developed for public use.
 To access the Condition of Operation Database, click the link at the top of the page